 a calm, an ability to let things go, to be quiet.

-A few years back when I was sitting relaxing with my wife one Sunday afternoon, she commented:
+A few years back when I was sitting relaxing with my love one Sunday afternoon, she commented:

 I’m there, you’re there

 Each engaged in our own thoughts/activities, but still at one; it inspired me to pen a sonnet: The Sonnet of Silent Conversations